Key takeaways

 SAM is the iterative cousin of ADDIE.
 Instead of one long sequential project, you build small prototypes early, test them with real learners, refine, build, refine again.
 The design emerges through iteration rather than getting locked in upfront.

 SAM works well for projects where you don’t fully know what’s going to land with learners until you try something.
-It’s particularly useful for soft skills, behavior change, and anything involving complex judgment.
 Those are the kinds of training where the design choices matter most and are hardest to predict in advance.

 Bloom’s Taxonomy